 Specific forms and processes are used in developing new graduate and professional degree academic programs.
 In most cases, new programs require the involvement of the central university administration, the trustees, and the Indiana Commission for Higher Education (ICHE).
 The forms and general processes are similar for IU and Purdue degrees.
-The Dean or department chair planning the new program should initially reach out to officials within the campus administration and the IUPUI Graduate Office to discuss the goals and need for a new degree program or certificate.
+The dean or department chair planning the new program should initially reach out to officials within the campus administration and the IU Graduate School Indianapolis to discuss the goals and need for a new degree program or certificate.
 Early discussions with partner programs and administrators on and off campus may be useful in new degree program development.

 A pre-proposal for new programs or certificates must be submitted to academic affairs.
 Once approved the new program or certificate can be developed into a full proposal, which will then be submitted to the IUPUI Graduate Affairs Committee (GAC) for review.
 Recognizing that the review and approval process is lengthy and dependent on the schedule of IU or Purdue trustee meetings, schools requesting new programs should allow 8–12 months between school-level approval and the desired implementation of the new program for necessary campus, university, trustee, and ICHE approvals.